meltano/meltano/docs/src/handbook/README.md

 The Meltano team handbook is the central repository for how the team functions and builds the product.

-As Meltano is part of [GitLab](https://about.gitlab.com/), those parts of the [GitLab team handbook](https://about.gitlab.com/handbook/) that are not specific to the GitLab product can be assumed to also apply to Meltano.
+As Meltano was incubated in [GitLab](https://about.gitlab.com/) and later [spun out](https://meltano.com/blog/2021/06/30/meltano-spins-out-of-gitlab-raises-seed-round), many of our policies and processes are inspired by (if not outright copied from) theirs.
+If a topic isn't covered here yet, the corresponding part of GitLab's handbook can generally be assumed to apply, but we should explicitly move things over to our own handbook so that we can adapt things to be more appropriate for our size and unique culture.

 ## Subresources